Software Testing Methodologies: A QA Manager’s Guide

 Within the competitive software industry, there can be no space for mistakes.
-Software testing methodologies are pivotal for the software development life cycle, giving a sense of direction of how tests should be conducted.
-Let me give you an example –
+Software testing methodologies are pivotal for the software development life cycle, guiding how you should conduct the tests.

 The methodology is a testing strategy for simultaneously developing and testing a software application to meet the clients’ requirements.
 The testing approach defines the project management, organizational structure, and software testing methods.
 It basically lays out the plans for conducting the tests, explains the team’s responsibilities, and opens the line of communication with respective stakeholders.
 Each methodology has a defined test objective that varies depending on the application, client expectations, delivery time, and the iterations it might take.